For easy printing, download the Federal Efforts to Address Climate Change Issue Brief.

 The CPP set final emission guidelines in the form of nationally uniform CO2 emission performance rates for two kinds of fossil fuel-fired electric generating units (EGUs)—steam generating units (1,305 pounds CO2 per megawatt hour (lb CO2/MWh)) and combustion turbines (771 lb CO2/MWh).
 It finalized goals for each state between 771 and 1,305 lb CO2/MWh based on the weighted average of existing fossil-fuel fired generation in the state and provided equivalent mass-based state goals in short tons of CO2.
 It also allowed for emissions reductions through energy efficiency upgrades at power plants and fuel switching from coal to natural gas or renewables.

-Following publication of the final rule in the Federal Register on October 23, 2015, more than 150 state and industry petitioners challenged the legality of the rule in the U.S. Court of Appeals for the District of Columbia Circuit (D.C.
+Following publication of the CPP in the Federal Register on October 23, 2015, more than 150 state and industry petitioners challenged the legality of the rule in the U.S. Court of Appeals for the District of Columbia Circuit (D.C.
 Circuit).
 On February 9, 2016, the U.S. Supreme Court granted a rare emergency stay of the CPP that put implementation of the rule on hold while the D.C.
 Circuit heard legal challenges to it.
-The stay is still in place while the D.C.
-Circuit reviews the rule, as well as any future appeal to the U.S. Supreme Court.
-While the stay is in effect, neither EPA nor the states can enforce any of the deadlines or requirements in the final CPP rule, nor will states be penalized for missing a deadline or requirement.
+The D.C.
+Circuit held oral argument on the case, but never issued a decision.
+The case was subsequently dismissed on September 17, 2019, with the court noting challenges to the rule were moot due to the repeal of the CPP and replacement of the rule with the ACE rule.

 On August 21, 2018, EPA proposed “a new rule to reduce greenhouse gas (GHG) emissions from existing coal-fired electric utility generating units and power plants across the country.”
-Entitled the Affordable Clean Energy (ACE) rule, it “establishes emissions guidelines for states to use when developing plans to limit GHGs at their power plants.”
-ACE is the proposed replacement for the CPP.
+Entitled the ACE rule, it “establishes emissions guidelines for states to use when developing plans to limit GHGs at their power plants.”
 APPA filed comments with EPA on October 31, 2018, expressing support for the decision to replace the CPP with “emissions guidelines for GHG emissions from existing EGUs that adhere to the statutory requirements of CAA section 111(d).”

-On June 19, 2019, EPA Administrator issued the final ACE rule.
-The final rule included three separate final actions:
+On June 19, 2019, the EPA Administrator issued the final ACE rule, which included three separate final actions:

 1. The repeal of EPA’s 2015 Clean Power Plan;